Smoresies/GasRPGTutorial/README.md

 There is an additional option for the last parameter "REPNOTIFY_OnChanged" which is an "optimized" possibility, but with GAS we ALWAYS want to Rep Notify to potentially reply the effect (even if it didn't change!)

+## Attribute Getters/Setters
+Attributes SHOULD be adjusted from Gameplay Effects...
+However, if you cannot for some reason use Gameplay Effects you can create Getters and Setters to these!

+To use this in your game you can define something like this, and then add game-specific functions as necessary:

+    #define ATTRIBUTE_ACCESSORS(ClassName, PropertyName) \
+    GAMEPLAYATTRIBUTE_PROPERTY_GETTER(ClassName, PropertyName) \
+    GAMEPLAYATTRIBUTE_VALUE_GETTER(PropertyName) \
+    GAMEPLAYATTRIBUTE_VALUE_SETTER(PropertyName) \
+    GAMEPLAYATTRIBUTE_VALUE_INITTER(PropertyName)

+    ATTRIBUTE_ACCESSORS(UMyHealthSet, Health)

 # Multiplayer
 ## Replication